misicnenad/cairo-book/src/ch16-02-00-composability-and-components.md

 using the [dispatcher][contract dispatcher] pattern.

 The actual implementation of the component's external logic is done in an `impl` block marked as `#[embeddable_as(name)]`.
-Usually, this `impl` block will be an implementation of the trait defining the interface of the component.
+Typically, this `impl` block will implement the trait that defines the interface of the component.

 > Note: `name` is the name that we’ll be using in the contract to refer to the
 > component.
 It is different than the name of your impl.

-You can also define internal functions that will not be accessible externally, by simply omitting the `#[embeddable_as(name)]` attribute above the internal `impl` block.
-You will be able to use these internal functions inside the contract you embed the component in, but not interact with it from outside, as they're not a part of the abi of the contract.
+You can also define internal functions that will not be accessible externally by simply omitting the `#[embeddable_as(name)]` attribute above the internal `impl` block.
+You will be able to use these internal functions inside the contract you embed the component in, but you won't be able to interact with them from the outside, as they're not part of the contract's ABI.

-Functions within these `impl` block expect arguments like `ref self:
-ComponentState<TContractState>` (for state-modifying functions) or `self:
-@ComponentState<TContractState>` (for view functions).
+Functions within these `impl` blocks expect arguments like `ref self: ComponentState<TContractState>` (for state-modifying functions) or `self: @ComponentState<TContractState>` (for view functions).
 This makes the impl generic over `TContractState`, allowing us to use this component in any contract.

 [contract anatomy]: ./ch13-02-anatomy-of-a-simple-contract.md